tuanducdesign/portfolio/content/posts/typescript-narrowing.md

   - typescript
 ---

-In this post I'm going to show you how to use [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions) in TypeScript, and the realworld usecase.
+In this post I'm going to show you how to use [Discriminated Unions](https://www.typescriptlang.org/docs/handbook/2/narrowing.html#discriminated-unions) in TypeScript, and the realworld use case.
 Discriminated Unions is really useful when we working with complex object structure.

 ## Example